 What DEMs are

-A DEM is a grid of numerical data that describes terrain elevation at specific geographic coordinates.
+A DEM is a grid of numerical data that describes the terrain elevation at specific geographic coordinates.

 Each cell in the model contains an elevation value, allowing the terrain shape to be digitally reconstructed.